ashgoren/flgbtqc/gatherings.md

 # Summer Gathering at FGC

 Summer Gathering is a week-long event held around the 4th of July.
-The 2024 [FGC Gathering](https://www.fgcquaker.org/fgcprograms/the-gathering/) will be in Haverford, PA.